 I added 10 new countries to my travel resume bringing my current country count to 115 (just typing that number gives me kind of a thrill).

 Some of the countries I visited this year were new destinations that I’d dreamed of visiting for many years – Easter Island and the Maldives.
 And some were favorite destinations I can’t help but re-visit anytime I’m in the neighborhood, like Bangkok and Auckland.

-Thanks to my blossoming relationship with Starwood Hotels & Resorts and the growing popularity of this blog (thanks entirely to all of you), I was able to experience two of their most amazing properties at a media rate that better fit my globe-trotting RTW budget.
+Thanks to my blossoming relationship with Starwood Hotels & Resorts (now owned by Marriott) and the growing popularity of this blog (thanks entirely to all of you), I was able to experience two of their most amazing properties at a media rate that better fit my globe-trotting RTW budget.

-While my Starwood Platinum status has scored me some amazing upgrades on past RTW trips, this year was a new high in luxury digs.
-Beautiful suites in Malta, Mauritius, Abu Dhabi, Bangkok and Hong Kong and villas with private pools in Maldives and Koh Samui had me feeling a little like a princess.
-They’ve also probably completely ruined me for all future business travel.
-Thank you, Starwood.
-You still hold the record for leaving me utterly speechless in the greatest number of countries.
+While my Platinum status has scored me some amazing upgrades on past RTW trips, this year was a new high in luxury digs.
+Beautiful suites in Malta, Mauritius, Abu Dhabi, Bangkok, and Hong Kong and villas with private pools in Maldives and Koh Samui had me feeling a little like a princess.

-Even my five nights on Easter Island quickly went from budget to luxury when I was given the spur-of-the-moment opportunity to review the incredible Explora Rapa Nui resort for ecoluxhotels.com.
+Even my five nights on Easter Island quickly went from budget to luxury when I was given the spur-of-the-moment opportunity to review the incredible Explora Rapa Nui resort for a luxury travel site.

 A two-night stay at explora was a brilliant introduction to how this unique company truly allows guests to experience the authentic culture and native soul of their destination.
 I absolutely cannot wait for my next trip to Chile to see Patagonia and Atacama through the eyes of explora.